 TLC- CQC partners collaborate closely on all stove projects in Malawi and look forward to the opportunity to extend the program into Mozambique in due course.

-- Total LandCare (TLC), founded in 1999, works to improve the livelihoods of smallholder farmers in the region using community-based approaches to increasing agricultural production, food security, and incomes while ensuring sound, sustainable management of natural resources.
+Total LandCare (TLC), founded in 1999, works to improve the livelihoods of smallholder farmers in the region using community-based approaches to increase agricultural production, food security, and incomes while ensuring sound, sustainable management of natural resources.

-We have made it possible for poor households in India to replace their inefficient incandescent light bulbs (ICL) with more than 8.6 million CFLs and are now transitioning to the distribution of leading edge LED lighting in South Asia.
+Between 2010 and 2013 CQC made it possible for poor households in India to replace their inefficient incandescent light bulbs (ICL) with CFLs.
+We distributed more than 8.6 million CFLs in this period.
+However, CFLs are now an old technology and we are now transitioning to the distribution of leading-edge long-life LED lighting for households in South Asia.

 INDIA: Changing Light-Changing Lives